-On this day in 1781, George Washington’s aide-de-camp ends a multi-day ride from Yorktown to Philadelphia.
+On this day in 1781, George Washington’s aide-de-camp wraps up a multi-day ride from Yorktown to Philadelphia.
 You might know about Paul Revere’s famous midnight ride, but do you know about Tench Tilghman’s?

 Paul Revere’s service earned him a poem, and he’s endured in American memory ever since.
 By contrast, Tilghman’s ride has gone mostly unnoticed—but the effort took so much out of him that he was sick for days afterwards.

 Tilghman didn’t mind.
 He’d been entrusted with the long journey as a reward for his years of Revolutionary War service: Of all the soldiers in the army, Tilghman was the one who got to tell Congress that the war against Great Britain was won!

 General Charles Cornwallis had formally surrendered on October 19.
 The very next day, Tilghman left on his mission.
 He’d barely slept, and he was suffering from recurring bouts of fever.
 (He may have had malaria.)
 Nevertheless, Tilghman would not let General Washington down.
 He hopped on a boat, intending to catch a quick ride to Maryland.